This document describes how to use the official CircleCI pre-built Docker container images for a database service in CircleCI 2.0.

 psql.
 Note: that

 sudo is run because the images do not run under the root account like most containers do by default.
-CircleCI has a circle account that runs commands by default, so if you want to do admin priviledges or root priviledges, you need to add
+CircleCI has a circle account that runs commands by default, so if you want to do admin privileges or root privileges, you need to add

 sudo in front of your commands.